Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems

 \section{Introduction}

-In response to recent increasing demand for controlling a dynamic system over spatially deployed multi-agents or networked local controllers, distributed control is receiving a lot of attention, and this paper continues the work initiated by \cite{Wang2017,LWang20}.
-The key features of the distributed control studied in this paper include the following: \begin{enumerate}
+Distributed control is receiving a lot of attention in response to the recent demand for controlling a dynamic system via spatially deployed multi-agents (i.e., networked local controllers).
+This paper continues the work initiated by \cite{Wang2017,LWang20} in this regard.
+In particular, we consider a multi-channel linear time-invariant plant written as

+where $x\in\bR^n$ is the plant state, $u_i\in\bR^{m_i}$ and $y_i\in\bR^{p_i}$ are the input and the output corresponding to the $i$th channel, respectively.
+The plant is controlled by {\em networked control agents} via input-output channels; that is, a control agent in charge of the $i$th channel measures the output $y_i$, has access to the input $u_i$, and communicates through a bidirectional communication network with its neighboring control agents.
+We suppose there are at most $\bar N$ channels, some of which are active and the rest are idle.
+Active channels imply there are control agents that are using the channel, and the idle channels do not have corresponding control agents.
+Status of the channel between active and idle can vary as time goes on.
+The index set of active channels at time $t$ is denoted by $\cN(t) \subset \{1,\dots,\bar N\}$.
+The situation is depicted in Fig.~\ref{fig:1}.

+We will design {\em identical} control agents that collectively stabilize the plant \eqref{eq:plant}; that is, a control agent does not have its own designated channel, and when a control agent happens to link to any channel, it automatically designs its own control gains and takes part in stabilization in harmony with other active agents.
+It is assumed that an agent learns $A$, $B_i$, and $C_i$ when it links to the $i$th channel, but they cannot learn $B_j$ and $C_j$ for $j \not = i$.
+For convenience of forthcoming derivation, we assume that